Kani-i-Gut Cave

 Kan-i-Gut cave is known to the locals also as Zauk-Kur and the Mine of Death.
 The cave is located in the Southwest Kyrgyzstan in Batken region, on Sary-Too massif and lies in the ore-bearing rocks of hydrothermal metasomatic deposit of iron, silver and lead.
 Kan-i-Gut has cultural and historical value of the region as it can tell us a lot of the mining culture of the past.

 The cave gained its fame in the 10-11th centuries AD during the era of the Great Silk Road.
 At that time, silver and other metals and minerals were mined in this cave.
-Abu Ali ibn Sina, who was very famous in Europe, talked about this particular cave in his writings.
-According to various sources, underground work in the cave took 1500 years.
-Originally the mining was started by Arabs, then continued by Chinese miners and much later Soviet political prisoners during World War 2.
+Abu Ali ibn Sina, who was very famous in Europe and known better as Avicenna, talked about this particular cave in his writings.
+According to various sources, underground work in the cave was ongoing for staggering 1500 years.
+It is believed that originally the mining was started by Arabs, then continued by Chinese miners and much later Soviet political prisoners during World War 2.

 Sights near Kani i Gut